Of course, a good Spanish teacher is, most importantly, bilingual.

 Become a Spanish Teacher for Elementary and High School

-Once you have your degree, it’s possible to teach Spanish in elementary schools, middle schools, and high schools.
+Once you have your degree, it’s possible to get a job teaching Spanish in elementary schools, middle schools, and high schools.
 How should you go about it?
 We’ll tell you.

-In most states, the minimum requirement to become a teacher is a bachelor’s degree as well as a state-approved teacher certification program that generally focuses on curricula and fieldwork.
+In most states, the minimum requirement to be a teacher is a bachelor’s degree as well as a state-approved teacher certification program that generally focuses on curricula and fieldwork.

-The higher the level of Spanish you wish to teach, the higher the level of the requirements will be.
-To teach in a college program, or sometimes even in high school, you may be required to have a master’s degree.
+The higher the grade of Spanish you wish to work with, the higher the requirements will be.
+To get a job in a University program, or sometimes even in high school, you may be required to have a master’s.

 Discover the many ways to organise your Spanish lessons...

 So, if you would like to transmit your knowledge to young students, you must obtain a bachelor’s and pass the state-approved teacher’s certification requirement.